anthonywritescode/project-minesweeper/README.md

 - `#`: an uncovered empty square (essentially a zero)
 - `*`: an uncovered bomb, this is only displayed while displaying the final losing board.
+- `B`: an uncovered bomb that was not clicked on, this is only displayed while displaying the final losing board.
+- `X`: an incorrectly guessed bomb, this is only displayed while displaying the final losing board.

 ### saving the board